Funding Request Guidelines:

 II.
 Proposal Description:

-A proposed project must be related to a diversity issue, aligning with two (2) or more components of the UAA Diversity Mission Statement, UAA Strategic Plan 2017, and/or the UAA International and Intercultural Learning Outcomes.
+A proposed project must be related to a diversity issue, aligning with two (2) or more components of the UAA Diversity Mission Statement and/or the UAA International and Intercultural Learning Outcomes.

 UAA Diversity Statement